translate/pootle/docs/server/project_setup.rst

 This will import all the translations from disk into Pootle, calculate the translation statistics and calculate the quality check failures.
-This might take a while in your project is large.
+This might take a while if your project is large.

 .. _project_setup#initialize-new-tp: